-This shaved Brussels Sprout Salad with pomegranates and crisp apples is dressed with a tangy Champagne vinaigrette!
+This Shaved Brussels Sprout Salad with pomegranates and crisp apples is dressed with a tangy Champagne vinaigrette

-Shaved Brussels sprouts always add a lot to any great salad because they have so much texture combined with gorgeous green color.
-They are hearty and grow on stalks.
+Jump to RecipeShaved Brussels sprouts always add a lot of flavor to a great salad because they have so much texture combined with a gorgeous green color.
+They are hearty vegetables that grow on stalks.
 They get their name from their origins in Brussels.

-Jump to RecipeHow to cut Brussels sprouts for salad:
+How to cut Brussels sprouts for salad:

 Fresh Brussels Sprouts are sold loose, or in bags, and are normally already clean.
 However, it’s always a good idea to give them a good rinse as some sand or dirt can be hidden in the first layer of leaves or around the stem.
-You can buy them pre-shredded in some markets, but it is easy to shred them at home, and they taste more fresh.
+You can buy them pre-shredded in some markets, but it is easy to shred them at home, and they taste fresher.

-Shaving raw Brussels sprouts is easy and quick with a food processor using the slicing blade option.
-However, you can always use a mandolin, or slice them with a sharp knife.
+- Shaving raw Brussels sprouts is easy and quick with a food processor using the slicing blade option.
+However, you can always use a mandolin, or just slice them with a sharp knife.

-Brussels sprouts can begin to discolor pretty quickly after trimming so use them right away, or plunge into a bowl of cool water with a squeeze of lemon, and then dry when ready to use.
+- Brussels sprouts can begin to discolor pretty quickly after trimming so use them right away, or plunge into a bowl of cool water with a squeeze of lemon, and then dry when ready to use.

-How to deseed a Pomegranate:
+How to de-seed a Pomegranate:

 Pomegranate seeds are also referred to as “Arils”.
 They are available in most produce sections in small containers, but it is super easy to deseed a fresh pomegranate in your own kitchen.

-Here are the 3 steps to deseed a fresh pomegranate:
+Here are the 3 steps to de-seed a fresh pomegranate:

 - Place the sections in a bowl of water and gently loosen the seeds with your fingers